Sheren Tang: 2009–2015: Rosy Business, No Regrets and Success in China

 In 2011, she starred as the empress in the mainland China series New My Fair Princess, a remake of the 1998 hit series My Fair Princess.
 This role won her a Huading Award for Best Supporting Actress in 2011.
 Her involvement in the series prevented her from taking a similar role in Chinese hit series Empresses in the Palace.
 The role went to co-star and friend Ada Choi, who was originally supposed to play Tang's character in War and Beauty.
 Tang calls their "character swap" fantastic and fate.
 Tang also clarified that she was only asked to join this series, and stated rumors of her rejecting a role in another hit series Story of Yanxi Palace were false, since she was never asked to join that series.

 From 2012 to 2014, she also played a supporting role as Aunt Poise in The Four film trilogy where she reunited with 2005 suspense film Slim Till Dead costar and friend Anthony Wong.

 In 2012, Tang starred as Bai Yuqin in the historical drama Allure Snow.
 In 2013, she starred in Love Is Not For Sale as the executive of a supermarket chain.
 Her contract expired with TVB after filming for the indirect sequel of War and Beauty, Beauty at War in 2012.
-In mid 2013, during promotional events and interviews for the series' release, Tang spoke about the difficulty of preparation due to script delays, particularly the lack of script available even on the day of shooting, which contributed to major anxiety and some physical health problems.
-She was diagnosed with dysautonomia during this time.
-Tabloids reported that this caused TVB to announce they will not renew her contract, even though Tang had previously said in 2012 before production began that the drama will be her last with the network for the time being and will be focusing her work in mainland China.
-Both Tang and the network have stated that reports were largely exaggerated and there was no conflict.
-Tang has always said that she is open to returning to TVB again if there is a role right for her.

 In 2014, she starred in the costume comedy Cosmetology High playing historical figure, Wu Zetian, the only empress regnant (female emperor) of China.

 Tang took approximately two years off from acting in 2014 and 2015 to focus on her health after being diagnosed with dysautonomia and minor thyroid problems.
 She has since made a full recovery.